 What is critical thinking?
-It refers to the ability to analyze information objectively and make a reasoned judgment.
-Critical thinking involves the evaluation of sources such as data, facts, observable phenomenon, and research findings.
+Critical thinking refers to the ability to analyze information objectively and make a reasoned judgment.
+It involves the evaluation of sources, such as data, facts, observable phenomena, and research findings.

 Why Do Employers Value Critical Thinking Skills?

-Employers want job candidates who can evaluate a situation using logical thought and come up with the best solution.
+Employers want job candidates who can evaluate a situation using logical thought and offer the best solution.

 - A triage nurse analyzes the cases at hand and decides the order by which the patients should be treated.

-- A plumber evaluates the materials that best would suit a particular job.
+- A plumber evaluates the materials that would best suit a particular job.